OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 [INFO    ] Total time: 0:00:01.87
 ```

-15. Use the OPAE SDK mmlink tool to create a TCP/IP connection to your Stratix 10® FPGA card under test.
+15. Use the OPAE SDK mmlink tool to create a TCP/IP connection to your Stratix® 10 FPGA card under test.
 The mmlink command has the following format:

 ```